Emergency dentist services

 Frequently Asked Questions About Emergency Dentist

 It is best to contact your primary dentist first for dental advice if they’re open.
-Depending on what your dentist says, you might get an appointment on the same day or a later date.
+Depending on what your dentist says, you might get an appointment on the same day or at a later date.
 It’s a good idea to keep a phone number for an excellent local emergency dentist handy.
 The number to contact our staff at Gallardo in Miami, FL is 305-447-1447.
 As a last resort, head to the emergency room.

 • Find the tooth!